anoopctkm/machine-learning/projects/capstone/report.md

 ### Justification

 To recap, the RMSE of the benchamrk model was 0.9396.
 The RMSE for the content-based filtering model (using 30-nearest neighbours) was 0.8712.
-This is a marked improvement over the benchmark model that is already fitting the data reasonably well, thus justifying its use for as a method for predicting user ratings for new movies.
+This is a marked improvement over the benchmark model that is already fitting the data reasonably well, thus justifying its use as a method for predicting user ratings for new movies.

 ## V. Conclusion